Jhonatan-Azevedo/Todo-NodeJS-API/README.md

 # Project Todo Fullstack with NodeJs+ReactJs+ReactNative by @Jhonatan-Azevedo

 Node Js API.
-## 🛠 Libs and Frameworks
+## 🛠 Built With

-Libraries used for development:
+The main frameworks/libraries used in the project

 - [Express](https://expressjs.com/pt-br/)